-With so many competing factors at play such as changing interest rates, fluctuating lender sentiment and the impact of fresh government schemes to help first time buyers, predicting the future fortunes of the UK housing market is a notoriously tricky business.
+What’s In Store For UK Property In 2018?
+It’s the question of everyone’s lips with so many competing factors at play such as changing interest rates, fluctuating lender sentiment and the impact of fresh government schemes to help first time buyers, predicting the future fortunes of the UK housing market is a notoriously tricky business.
 That said, there are plenty of indicators and underlying trends in the marketplace to inform the savvy investor looking to expand his or her portfolio in the New Year.

 The price is right

 With demand for new housing still high and a continued lack of enough new properties coming to market, a broad spread of industry commentators see property prices continuing to rise this year – with expectations ranging from a modest 1% rise according to Rightmove, Knight Frank and Savills, to more impressive returns of 3% according to property website, Hometrack.
 Much will of course depend on any further changes to interest rates and wider economic sentiment as the year progresses but as things stand, only a few lone voices see prices contracting dramatically.

 With the attractiveness of renting showing little sign of abating, some prominent commentators, such as the Royal Institute of Chartered Surveyors (RICS), anticipate rental prices rising faster than overall values.
 This will give much cheer for fledgling investors looking to secure strong returns from a first property and will increase the competition for properties in buoyant locations like Birmingham where demand continues to firmly outstrip supply.